 Deciding Between Asynchronous Online Learning, Synchronous Online Learning and Face-to-Face Learning.

-If you design education or a training programme, you have the choice between asynchronous online learning (at a distance or on location), synchronous online learning, face-to-face learning and workplace learning.
-While making a choice, you need to look at the possibilities and limitations of these different forms, especially from a pedagogical-didactical perspective.
+Suppose you design education or a training programme.
+In that case, you can choose between asynchronous online learning (at a distance or on location), synchronous online learning, face-to-face learning and workplace learning.
+While making a choice, you must look at the possibilities and limitations of these different forms, especially from a pedagogical-didactical perspective.

 In this post, I would like to discuss the possibilities and limitations of asynchronous online learning, synchronous online learning and face-to-face learning.
 I take the perspective of the teacher.